The 9 Most Important Trout Rigs (With Pictures)

 by Robert Ceran

-There’s a perfect trout rig for almost every situation you can imagine, and that’s why it’s so important to master rigging for trout, as this will allow you to choose exactly the right rig for your specific purposes.
+There’s a perfect trout rig for almost every situation, and that’s why it’s so important to master rigging for trout, as this will allow you to choose exactly the right fishing rig for your purposes.

-In this article we’ll cover the 9 best trout rigs, and will discuss what each of them is ideally suited for.
+In this article I’ll cover the 9 best trout rigs, and will discuss what each of them is ideally suited for.

-If you want to rig for trout, you need to choose one of three basic types of setups:
+In order to rig for trout, you need to choose one of three basic types of rigs:

 - Rigs that present your bait suspended underneath a bobber or float